 In terms of our creative lives, I would say that we had devolved to somewhere between "dormant" and "deceased".
-I started writing because I felt completely in the weeds musically, and blogging was a convenient way for me to be creative about something that still made the moop and i both happy: food.
+I started writing because I felt completely in the weeds musically, and blogging was a convenient way for me to be creative about something that still made everyone happy: food.

-So, now, five loooong years later, lots has happened, and this blog has evolved (hopefully along with my writing), but at its root it's still a real and critical form of therapy for me, as well as a way to publicly document my obsessive mooplove, opinionize on shit I know nothing about, experiment with hilarity technique, work through some other mildly annoying shit, and yeah play with the one language I can speak in whole adult sentences, and just generally try to achieve a satisfying presentation of "what's happening to me".
+So, now, five loooong years later, lots has happened, and this blog has evolved, hopefully along with my writing, but at its root it's still a real and critical form of therapy for me, as well as a way to publicly document some of my obsessive mooplove, opinionize on shit I know nothing about, experiment with hilarity technique, work through some other mildly annoying shit, and yeah play with the one language I can speak in whole adult sentences, and just generally try to achieve a satisfying presentation of "what's happening to me".

 The huge problem with this is that in five years VDuck readership has fucking QUADRUPLED (yes, eight) to include all manner of friends and family and people not yet met.
 The problem: in "real life", you don't give all of your friends and family the exact same version of "what's happening to you", do you.
 Naw you don't, you censor, you embellish, just make shit up, whatever, etc. based on how you want that friend or family member to see you, or whether you're concerned about upsetting or angering them, killing them, etc.